How to Use demos/recs in Vanilla MBG:

 b.
 Do not press “Restart” on the pause menu while recording a rec.
 This results in the inputs you use in the following run(s) to be transferred over to your first attempt on playback of the rec.

 c.
 For some levels ( like Space Slide on 30 FPS ) it can be beneficial to go OOB while holding the left mouse button for faster attempts due to long loads.
-Keep in mind, sitting through multiple attempts in one rec is not fun for any viewer, so keep this to a minimum. d.
-If you wish to view a run you just failed and you don’t care about saving the rec, simply exit the level, open the console and type playDemo(“marble/client/demos/demo.rec”);
+Keep in mind, sitting through multiple attempts in one rec is not fun for any viewer, so keep this to a minimum.- Trap Door Madness and Battlements (WR log traplaunch) are unique in that because trapdoors don’t reset after you go OOB, the first attempt in the rec is just a setup for the 2nd attempt.
+Treat both attempts as one and do step 4 accordingly.

 a.
 If you don’t follow step 5 (or 5c), the rec will show a previous run you did and use the inputs you used in the following attempt(s) on the finish pad.